autometrics-dev/autometrics-py/README.md

 ## Exporting metrics

 There are multiple ways to export metrics from your application, depending on your setup.
-You can see examples of how to do this in the [examples/export_metrics](https://github.com/autometrics-dev/autometrics-py/tree/main/examples/export_metrics) directory of this repository.
+You can see examples of how to do this in the [examples/export_metrics](https://github.com/autometrics-dev/autometrics-py/tree/main/examples/export_metrics) directory.

-If you use the `prometheus` tracker, you have two options.
+If you want to export metrics to Prometheus, you have two options in case of both `opentelemetry` and `prometheus` trackers:

 1. Create a route inside your app and respond with `generate_latest()`